Cydhra/coraxlib/docs/pll_utree_t.md

 Structures
 ================================================================================

-The datastructure is made up of two different structs.
+The data structure is made up of two different structs.
 The first, `pll_utree_t` wraps the tree.
 In general, when a tree is used for a function, it requires a `pll_utree_t`.
 Some important things to know about this structure: the first `inner_count` nodes in the `nodes` array are assumed to be "inner nodes".
 This